5Action: History

-5Action's programming and Freeview channel slot dates back to the days of Viacom's male-skewing channel Spike, which was launched on 15 April 2015 as a localised version of the American cable channel of the same name (now known in America as the movie channel Paramount Network).
-When Spike was launched it took the channel number (then channel 31) from Viacom's music and comedy channel Viva, but was operated under the auspices of Channel 5's programming director Ben Frow.
+5Action's programming and Freeview channel slot dates back to the days of Viacom's male-skewing channel Spike, which was launched on 15 April 2015 as a localised version of the American network of the same name.
+When Spike was launched it took the channel space of Viva, but was operated under the auspices of Channel 5's programming director Ben Frow.
 It primarily aired entertainment programmes, including action and drama series, police documentaries, and programming from its U.S. counterpart, as well as mixed martial arts.

 On 31 October 2017, the channel became 5Spike after Viacom decided the channel should be more closely associated with its sister channels and the Channel 5 brand.
-By now the channel slot had moved down one slot to number 32 due to a Freeview reshuffle, with the same kind of programming found on this channel number for the next five years.
-On 7 January 2020, the brand was discontinued in line with Viacom's global company policy, with the channel taking on the name of its sister channel, Paramount Network, and with no major change to its channel placement or programming.
+On 7 January 2020, the brand was discontinued in line with Viacom's global company policy, with the channel taking on the name of its sister channel, Paramount Network, and with major change to its channel placement or programming.

-On 19 January 2022, the channel was once again aligned to parent company Channel 5 when it got its second rebrand.
-It was rebranded again as 5Action, largely due to the Paramount name being used for the streaming service Paramount+ and as ViacomCBS had plans at the time to change the main American Paramount Network into a movie channel.
-On 26 January 2022, 5Action was moved to a new Freeview number (channel 33) due to the relaunch of BBC Three on channel 23, meaning that all of the channels below had to be moved down one slot before the BBC channel started broadcasting again on 1 February 2022.
+On 19 January 2022, the channel was once again re-aligned to a Channel 5-specific brand, as 5Action to avert confusion with Paramount+.
+On 26 January 2022, 5Action shifted to Freeview 33 to accommodate the new iteration of BBC Three on 1 February 2022.